bmd-lab/academic-kickstart/content/en/featured/article/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "*Journal of Materials Chemistry C*, 2022, 10, 6628-6633"
+publication = "*Physical Chemistry Chemical Physics*, 2024, 26, 10520-10529"
 publication_short = ""

 # Abstract.
-abstract = "The newly discovered electride Sr<sub>3</sub>CrN<sub>3</sub> has a honeycomb structure with channels that permeate throughout.
-It is found that these channels possess almost ideal properties for hydride ion transport as evidenced by the lowest activation energy ever reported.
-This finding is likely to be of significance in fuel-cell or energy-storage applications due to the universal availability of hydrogen.
-More broadly, the study highlights the potential importance of electrides to a clean energy future."
+abstract = "We investigate the relationship between the conductivity effective mass and exfoliation energy of materials to assess whether automatic sampling of the electron band structure can predict the presence of and ease of separating chemically bonded layers.
+We assess 22[thin space (1/6-em)]976 materials from the Materials Project database, screen for only those that are thermodynamically stable and identify the 1000 materials with the highest standard deviation for p-type and the 1000 materials with the highest standard deviation for n-type internal conductivity effective mass tensors.
+We calculate the exfoliation energy of these 2000 materials and report on the correlation between effective mass and exfoliation energy.
+A relationship is found which is used to identify a previously unconsidered two-dimensional material and could streamline the modelling of other two-dimensional materials in the future."
 # Summary.
 An optional shortened abstract.
-summary = "In this paper, we find a new material has perhaps the most ideal properties for hydride ion transport ever reported."
+summary = "In this paper, we find a new way to identify 2-dimensional semiconductors."

 # Digital Object Identifier (DOI)
-doi = "10.1039/D1TC05850A"
+doi = "10.1039/D4CP00277F"

 # Is this a featured publication? (true/false)
 featured = true